midasdev711/Lift-Weights/README.md

 #### [extra time](#extras)
 - [ ] setup user authentication
+- [ ] add statistical models using highchart.js or equivalent
+- [ ] better scaling for smaller (mobile) screens
 - [ ] allow registration with email
 - [ ] handle password reset with email
-- [ ] add statistical models using highchart.js or equivalent
-- [ ] make things prettier (i.e. acceptable for a presentation)
 - [ ] convert development code into production code (i.e. the front-end server would be copmiled and the prodcution code would only use one backend server)
 ---